elys-network/bindings/README.md

    ./scripts/build.sh
    ```

-   **_Note_**: For Dev and testing purpose you can use a fast build script which create unoptimized but fast build of contract in terms of time.
+   **_Note_**: For Dev and testing purpose you can use a fast build script which creates unoptimized but fast build of contract in terms of time.

    ```bash
    ./scripts/fast_build.sh